10 min read

 Science Applications International Corporation (SAIC), a major system integrator and solution provider to government agencies, chose the D2iQ Kubernetes Platform (DKP) as the foundation for providing Kubernetes solutions for its customers.

-, SAIC CTO Bob Ritchie, Principal Solutions Architect at Amazon Web Services Adam Hesch, and D2iQ CEO Tobi Knaup shared insights and best practices for digital transformation powered by Kubernetes, including ways to ensure military-grade security.
+In a recent webinar, SAIC CTO Bob Ritchie, Principal Solutions Architect at Amazon Web Services Adam Hesch, and D2iQ CEO Tobi Knaup shared insights and best practices for digital transformation powered by Kubernetes, including ways to ensure military-grade security.

 The discussion centered on Kubernetes simplification and advanced cloud-native deployments, with the speakers providing tips on selecting a Kubernetes platform and overcoming Kubernetes skills gaps.

 Ritchie cited the reasons SAIC chose D2iQ as its Kubernetes solution provider, including the way in which DKP provides a fully integrated production-ready platform based on pure open source Kubernetes, and the ease with which an air-gapped environment can be deployed.

 Said Ritchie, “D2iQ has found a way to hit the sweet spot of democratization of Day 2 operations in Kubernetes, while still getting the value of upstream open source CNCF.
 Those two things together, plus the built for air-gap capability makes it a no-brainer.”

 Key insights and recommendations that were brought to the forefront during the discussion included the following.

 Establish a Kubernetes Foundation for Smart Cloud-Native Apps